-Case No. 108/PUU-XX/2022

-- Article 1 (4): A Personal Data Controller is any person, public body or international organization that acts either individually or jointly in determining the purposes and exercising control over the processing of Personal Data. - Article 2 (2): This Law does not apply to the processing of Personal Data by individuals in personal or household activities. - Article 19: A Personal Data Controller or Personal Data Processor encompasses: Any person; Public bodies; and International organizations.

-Constitutional Court's Opinion

-The provisions are not contrary to the Constitution considering the following:

-- Household activities are considered private and fall within the non-commercial sector.
-The PDP Law clearly limits exceptions to the obligation, so it applies only to personal, private and family-related activities. - A household cannot be classified as a Personal Data Controller or Personal Data Processor since no business activity is being conducted within the household. - The PDP Law aims to distinguish between the functions and obligations of commercial enterprises and households. - If a household activity, such as e-commerce, is profit-oriented, then the obligations and requirements of Personal Data Controllers and Personal Data Processors must be followed. - Therefore, Article 2 (2) of the PDP Law provides protection for personal data processing by individuals in personal or household activities.
+Case No. 108/PUU-XX/2022 Constitutional Court's Opinion Article 1 (4): A Personal Data Controller is any person, public body or international organization that acts either individually or jointly in determining the purposes and exercising control over the processing of Personal Data.
+Article 2 (2): This Law does not apply to the processing of Personal Data by individuals in personal or household activities.
+Article 19 A Personal Data Controller or Personal Data Processor encompasses: a.
+Any person; b.
+Public bodies; and c.
+International organizations.
+The provisions are not contrary to the Constitution considering the following: Household activities are considered private and fall within the non-commercial sector.
+The PDP Law clearly limits exceptions to the obligation, so it applies only to personal, private and family-related activities.
+A household cannot be classified as a Personal Data Controller or Personal Data Processor since no business activity is being conducted within the household.
+The PDP Law aims to distinguish between the functions and obligations of commercial enterprises and households.
+If a household activity, such as ecommerce, is profit-oriented, then the obligations and requirements of Personal Data Processors must be followed.
+Therefore, Article 2 (2) of the PDP Law provides protection for personal data processing by individuals in personal or household activities.
 This does not violate the right to obtain recognition, guarantees, protection and legal certainty under Article 28D (1) of the Constitution.

-Case No. 110/PUU-XX/2022

-Article 15 (1): The rights of Personal Data Subjects as referred to in Article 8, Article 9, Article 10 (1), Article 11, and Article 13 (1) and (2) are exempted for the following purposes: National defense and security interests.
+Case No. 110/PUU-XX/2022 Constitutional Court's Opinion Article 15 (1) The provisions are not contrary to the Constitution, considering the following: The rights of Personal Data Subjects as - The principle of the public interest referred to in Article 8, Article 9, Article 10 (1), plays a fundamental role in Article 11, and Article 13 (1) and (2) are implementing personal data protection exempted for the following purposes: and must consider the public interest. a.
+National defense and security interests.
+The allowing for the waiver of Personal Data Subjects' rights can only be applied in accordance with the law and is limited in scope.